Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Moderate compression under the arch, around the heel and ankle

-These socks are a little firmer than ordinary socks in key areas – under the arch, around the heel and around the ankle bones.
+The socks are a little firmer than ordinary socks in key areas – under the arch, around the heel and around the ankle bones.

-Breathable, moisture‑managing fabric and gentle top cuff
+Breathable, moisture-managing fabric and a gentle top cuff

-Thin, low‑bulk profile for everyday wear
+Thin, low-bulk profile for everyday shoes

-The low‑bulk design means you can wear them with most insoles or orthotics.
-The arch band sits snugly against your foot, rather than lifting you off your insole, so it supports the soft tissues without changing how your insole or orthotic works.
+The socks are slim enough to fit inside most everyday shoes and can be worn under a normal pair of socks if you prefer.
+You’ll feel the gentle grip against the insole – no slipping, no rubbing.
+This cuts down on friction, and on shearing forces – the dragging friction that can split skin – especially in stiffer work boots or safety footwear.
+The low-bulk design also means you can wear them with most insoles or prescribed orthotics (foot supports).
+The arch band sits snugly against your foot rather than lifting you off your insole, so it supports the soft tissues without interfering with how the insole or orthotic works.

 These socks are sized by UK shoe size and are unisex: